Skip to main content

 Writing Queries that Use AND and OR

-• The link for Add Or Condition inside the purple line creates an OR condition.
+• The link for AND creates an AND condition.

-• The link for Add And Condition outside the purple line creates an AND condition.
+• The link for OR creates an OR condition.

 OR Condition